 Income figures are intended as a guide only.

-Tourism officers often work a standard 37-hour week, but might be required to work unsocial hours in the evenings and at weekends when attending meetings, events and exhibitions.
+You'll usually work a standard 37.5-hour week but may need to work some evenings when attending meetings, events and exhibitions.

 What to expect

-- Setting up exhibitions and events can be physically demanding, especially if you are working alone.
+- Setting up exhibitions and events may be physically demanding.

 - Invitations to new exhibitions and entertainment venues can be an attraction of working in this industry.

-- Absence from home at night and overseas work or travel may be required.
+- Absence from home at night and overseas work or travel may be required occasionally.